 The alert is sent from your CAP provider.

-The alert provider is plugged into your account.
+The alert provider is connected to your account.

-Alert is shown on any display set up with the alert.
+The alert is shown on any display set up with the provider.

-You can add any Template with a click of a button!
+You can add any Template with the click of a button!
 It’s that easy!
 You can see CAP specific Templates below.
-Click the “Add Template” button and it will be added into your account.
+When needed, click the “Add Template” button and it will be added into your account.

 Alert Templates for Digital Signage